Ostomy system: Routine care

 People with colostomies must wear an ostomy pouching system to collect intestinal waste.
 Ordinarily the pouch must be emptied or changed a couple of times a day depending on the frequency of activity; in general the further from the anus (i.e., the further 'up' the intestinal tract) the ostomy is located the greater the output and more frequent the need to empty or change the pouch.

 People with colostomies who have ostomies of the sigmoid colon or descending colon may have the option of irrigation, which allows for the person to not wear a pouch, but rather just a gauze cap over the stoma, and to schedule irrigation for times that are convenient.
 To irrigate, a catheter is placed inside the stoma, and flushed with water, which allows the feces to come out of the body into an irrigation sleeve.
 Most colostomates irrigate once a day or every other day, though this depends on the person, their food intake, and their health.

 Impact

 Ostomy systems often take some time for a person to adjust to, including requiring time to learn how to use them and change the pouch, as well as psychologically adjust.
 The time taken to adjust may last for more than a year.

 Because of embarrassment or stigma associated with an ostomy system, a person who has an ostomy system can experience social isolation, depression, and change in sexual function as well as physical complications such as weight change.
+A 2016 systematic review of quality of life in colorectal cancer ostomates identified psychological distress, body image concerns, and limitations in social activities as the most commonly reported problems affecting overall well-being.
 In various online ostomy groups and ostomy societies, ostomates share their experiences and help each other.
 One of the largest is MeetAnOstoMate, a community where people with similar experiences share information, ask questions, and receive support.